 FAQs ABOUT CIDMUS 50MG TABLET

-What is CIDMUS 50MG used for?
+Q: What is CIDMUS 50MG TABLET used for?

-You should take CIDMUS 50MG immediately when you remember.
+A: You should take CIDMUS 50MG TABLET immediately when you remember.
 If it is time for your next dose skip the missed dose and follow your regular dose schedule.
 Do not double the dose to match up your missed dose.